rohitarorayyc/rohitarorayyc.github.io/index.md

 ## More About Me

 - 🏋️‍♂️ Gym (and sports when I'm not injured)
-- 🌱 Plants (ask me about my banana tree)
+- 🌱 Plants (currently growing a banana tree)
-- 📚 Reading (long twitter threads these days)
+- 📚 Reading (long long twitter threads)